Referral options at Justice Connect

 The Domestic Building Legal Service is open to eligible homeowners who do not have access to legal help and advice through other sources.

-Special circumstances are also taken into consideration.
-To see whether we can help you, visit the Domestic Building Legal Service page.
+To see whether we can help, visit the Domestic Building Legal Service page.

 If the person you are helping is not eligible for one-on-one assistance, they can still access our information resources.